Chickenpox vaccine

 Chickenpox secondary attack rate among household contacts is more than 70% in unvaccinated people and 15% in those with one-dose of the vaccine.
 In addition, the disease is more severe in secondary cases than in index case, with more number of lesion, higher fever and risk of pneumonia.

-The chickenpox vaccine is authorised in the UK to be used as post-exposure prophylaxis (PEP).
+The chickenpox vaccine is authorised in the UK for use as post-exposure prophylaxis (PEP).

-When used as PEP for the prevention of chickenpox within 3 days of exposure, it is around 80% effective at preventing chickenpox; when PEP is administered beyond 3 days, it is around 50% effective.
+When used as PEP for the prevention of chickenpox within 3 days of exposure, it is approximately 80% effective in preventing chickenpox; when PEP is administered beyond 3 days, it is approximately 50% effective.

-Even if the chickenpox is not prevented its severity is reduced.
-A second dose is also required to complete the course after around 6 weeks – see evidence here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8903924/
+Even if chickenpox is not prevented, its severity can be reduced.
+A second dose is also required to complete the course, which is administered approximately 6 weeks after the first dose.

 Who is at risk of chickenpox?